 CBE is a complement to mammograms and an opportunity for women and their doctor or nurse to discuss changes in their breasts, early detection testing, and factors in the woman’s history that might make her more likely to have breast cancer.

 There may be some benefit in having the CBE shortly before the mammogram.
 The exam should include instruction for the purpose of getting more familiar with your own breasts.
 Women should also be given information about the benefits and limitations of CBE and breast self-exam (BSE).
 Breast cancer risk is very low for women in their 20s and gradually increases with age.
-Women should be told to promptly report any new breast symptoms to a health professional.
+Women should be told to promptly report any new breast cancer symptoms to a health professional.

 Ultrasound has become a valuable tool to use along with mammography because it is widely available and less expensive than other options, such as MRI.
 The use of ultrasound instead of mammograms for breast cancer screening is not recommended.
 Usually, breast ultrasound is used to target a specific area of concern found on the mammogram.
 Ultrasound helps distinguish between cysts (fluid-filled sacs) and solid masses and sometimes can help tell the difference between benign and cancerous tumours.